EricZinda/Perplexity/backlog.md

                ── and(0,1,2)
                            └ _early_a_1(e28,x23)
-            Can you please take the soup off my order can you cancel the pizza I requested
+            Can you please take the soup off my order

-        - Work through cancelling order language
-            - Issues:
             - "cancel the order for me" --> "for me" isn't implemented as possessive
             - can you remove the salad from my order
             - start over please
             - Let's start again